rkukutschka/Assignment1/README.md

 ##Assignment 1
 The first assignment consists on accessing 2 different R core databases.
 The repository contains two files:

-  DescriptivesDiamonds.R- provides descriptive statistics of R's diamonds database
+  *escriptivesDiamonds.R- provides descriptive statistics of R's diamonds database.

-  DescriptivesInfertility.R- describes the infertility database
+  *DescriptivesInfertility.R- describes the infertility database.

 The first file (DescriptiveDiamonds.R) also contains a dynamic link to the second one.

 ##Assignment 2
 We worked on our research proposal regarding the role of different transparency measurements on grand corruption in the EU.
 The second assignment consists of 2 files:

- Assiggnment2.RMD contains the Markdown code and format for the article.
+ *Assiggnment2.RMD contains the Markdown code and format for the article.
- Bibliography.bib contains the sources consulted for the proposal.
+ *Bibliography.bib contains the sources consulted for the proposal.